ailiis/conclusions/README.md

 ### 2.4 Core codes for _Study Description_

 - code `method`:
-  information about the approach or setup of an empirical (&#x1F440; or possibly purely mathematical) study.
+  Information about the approach or setup of an empirical (&#x1F440; or possibly purely mathematical) study, what were the steps taken to reach the objective.
       This also includes artifacts like small programs built to aid the study.
 - code `result:ct`:
   Information about the immediate outcome of a study in the form of empirical results.